sematext/spm-agent-nodejs/README.md

 # Troubleshooting

-Please visit our [WIKI](https://sematext.atlassian.net/wiki/display/PUBSPM/SPM+for+Node.js) for more information
+Please visit our [documentation](https://sematext.com/docs/integration/node.js/) for more information.

 # Other SPM related packages